 Texas Family Law Code’s Standard Visitation Guidelines for Mother’s Day:

 (6) if a conservator, the mother shall have possession of the child beginning at 6 p.m. on the Friday preceding Mother’s Day and ending on Mother’s Day at 6 p.m., provided that, if she is not otherwise entitled under this standard order to present possession of the child, she picks up the child from the residence of the conservator entitled to possession and returns the child to that same place.

 Texas child visitation orders may differ from the norm to accommodate family situations so you should always check your decree first!
-If in doubt about your holiday visitation time’s contact someone who can help you to make sure nothing happens to affect this special season with your children.
-‘Tis the Season!
+If in doubt about your holiday visitation time, contact an attorney who can help you to make sure nothing happens to affect this special season with your children.
+‘Tis the Season To Be Jolly’!

 Are you needing a Dallas fathers rights attorney?
 Attorneys Mark Nacol and Julian Nacol, with the Nacol Law Firm P.C., provide legal counsel and representation to help you protect your rights as a father.